Chhavi0104/GFL-Lumina/README.md

 ## Customization

-To build a knowledge base and assistant in Qlik, refer to the following documentation - [Qlik Answers Official Documentation](https://help.qlik.com/en-US/cloud-services/Subsystems/Hub/Content/Sense_Hub/QlikAnswers/Qlik-Answers.htm)
+To build a knowledge base and assistant in Qlik, refer to the following documentation -

+[Qlik Answers Official Documentation](https://help.qlik.com/en-US/cloud-services/Subsystems/Hub/Content/Sense_Hub/QlikAnswers/Qlik-Answers.htm)

-After creating and assistant, rename the template.env file to .env and insert your variables.
+After creating a knowledge base and connecting it to an assistant, rename the template.env file to .env and insert your variables.

 ## Installation